DaniRey/fpmortals/manuscript/complete.md

 `mapAccumL` and `mapAccumR` are regular `map` combined with an accumulator.
 If you find your old Java sins are making you want to reach for a `var`, and refer to it from a `map`, you want `mapAccumL`.

+C> I love this sentence about `mapAccumL`.
+I felt like:"finally someone showing me a clean solution to that problem."

 For example, let's say we have a list of words and we want to blank out words we've already seen.
 The filtering algorithm is not allowed